New bounds for the Moser-Tardos distribution: Singleton events in the variable-assignment setting

-where $D$ is a subset of possible values for variable $i$.
-One can often show the existence of configurations with good global weight properties by bounding appropriate singleton events; for example, Harris \& Srinivasan \cite{partial-resampling} bounded the probability of singleton events in the LLL-distribution these to show the existence of independent transversals with low average weight (see also Section~\ref{find-trans-sec}); we will bound the probabilities of singleton events in the permutation LLL setting to show the existence of low-weight Latin transversals (see Section~\ref{fweighted-Latin-sec}).
+A \emph{singleton event} is an event of the form $A \equiv X(i) \in D$, where $D$ is a subset of possible values for variable $i$.
+Often the existence of configurations with good global weight properties depends on bounding certain singleton events; for example, Harris \& Srinivasan \cite{partial-resampling} bounded the probability of singleton events in the LLL-distribution to show the existence of independent transversals with low average weight (see also Section~\ref{find-trans-sec}).